gvanastasov/example-node-manual-tls/README.md

 Most likely not all error cases are handled, with sending proper alert signal back to client.
 No self recover nor any retry logic in case of failed tls phase, connection is simply terminated.
 Cipher suit selection (and other handshake agreements) are omit - just a single direct match is used.
+Server is using self-signed certs (generated via OpenSSL).